hashicorp/packer/website/source/docs/builders/amazon.html.md

     ==> amazon-ebs: Error querying AMI: AuthFailure: AWS was not able to validate the provided access credentials

 If you suspect your system's date is wrong, you can compare it against
-<http://www.time.gov/>.
-On Linux/OS X, you can run the `date` command to get
+<a href="http://www.time.gov/" class="uri">http://www.time.gov/</a>.
+On
-the current time.
+Linux/OS X, you can run the `date` command to get the current time.
 If you're on Linux, you can try setting the time with ntp by running `sudo ntpd -q`.

 ### `exceeded wait attempts` while waiting for tasks to complete